 Emerged in the 1960's

-their elemental, geometric form, and presented in an impersonal
+elemental, geometric form, and presented in an impersonal manner.
+It is

-manner.
-It is an Abstract form of art which developed as a reaction
+an Abstract form of art which developed as a reaction against the

-sculpture, for example with Dan Flavin,Donald Judd, Carl Andre,
+for example with Dan Flavin,Donald Judd, Carl Andre, and Sol

-and Sol LeWitt.
-However, there are also a number of minimalist
+LeWitt.
+However, there are also a number of minimalist painters,

 1960's to 1970's